Buglik/UP-pad/README.md

 # UP-pad
+Peripherals course at Wrocław University of Science and Technology.

+[Xbox 360 Controller]

-Very simple Xbox360 controller using app.
+Very simple app using xbox360 controller as mouse, color changer etc.